Personal cheat on Docker Basics

 Benefits:

-- provide
+- provide automatic DNS resolutionbetween containers.

-between containers. - provide better isolation.
+- provide better isolation.

-specified, are attached to the default bridge network.
+All containers without a --networkspecified, are attached to the default bridge network.
 This can be a risk, as unrelated stacks/services/containers are then able to communicate.

-Using a user-defined network provides a scoped network
+Using a user-defined network provides a scoped network in which only

 containers attached to that network are able to communicate.